BlickLabs/DevOps/grails/README.md

 #### As root

 1. Create a folder called `/opt/deployment/`
 2. Copy the file inside the `resources` dir of this folder.
-The file is `deploymentScript.sh`
+The file is `grailsScript.sh`
 3. Keep reading

 ### Operating Service for deploying a Java project at AWS (Ubuntu).<a name="aws-service-ubuntu"></a> <sub><sub><sub><sub>[Index](#index)</sub></sub></sub></sub>